mtumilowicz/kotlin-spring-oauth2-authorization-server/README.txt

 ## PKCE
 * stands for: Proof Key for Code Exchange
 * problem with standard authorization code flow
+    1. if hacker intercepts authorization code he could simulate the flow
+        * he can use some other client and access your (public) API directly and thus retrieve the tokens just the same
-    * what to do if the client secret cannot be kept private?
+    1. what to do if the client secret cannot be kept private?
         * native apps
             * decompiling the app will reveal the Client Secret, which is bound to the app and is the same for all users and devices